 These market design choices were deliberate and intended to accomplish two goals.
 The first was to increase transparency in the market.
-Wholesale power trading began long before the 1998 opening of hourly spot markets in California and the PJM region; utilities had been trading "economy" energy among themselves for decades by the time state restructuring laws were enacted.
+Wholesale power trading began long before the 1998 opening of hourly spot markets in California and the PJM region; utilities had been trading "economy" energy among themselves for decades.
 The Energy Policy Act of 1992 opened the doors for non-utility parties to trade electricity on informal exchanges and the New York Mercantile Exchange (NYMEX) introduced its first electricity futures contracts in 1996.
 However, early power markets operated almost entirely on an over-the-counter basis, with many deals made bilaterally over the telephone.
 As such, information was hard to come by in the market, giving some players an advantage and hindering others.
 Trade publications such as the Energy Market Report began to publish power prices on a daily basis, but the reports were distributed long after each day's trading had ceased.
-RTO spot markets, on the other hand, report prices and distribute data in near-real time on public internet sites; this information can be obtained by anyone, not just generators or other market participants.
+In contrast, RTO spot markets report prices and distribute data in near-real time on public internet sites; this information can be obtained by anyone, not just generators or other market participants.

 The second goal of the centralized spot market, particularly relevant in California where utilities were forced to divest generation assets, was to prevent opportunistic behavior associated with divestiture.
-A utility, for example, could sell off a power plant and then immediately sign a favorable long-term contract with the new plant owner (the incentive problems are compounded if utilities simply spin-off their generation business into an unregulated subsidiary, as happened in California).
-The contract would tie up all of the plant's output and make the supply of power into the spot market less competitive.
+A utility, for example, could sell off a power plant and then immediately sign a favorable long-term contract with the new plant owner.
+Without this provision, a California utility might have sold its generation on the basis of a long-term contract and never even participated in the hourly market, thus circumventing the attempt to make the market competitive.